Leon Jordan: 2010 investigation

 In 2010, Kansas City Star reporters began investigating the assassination while preparing for coverage of the 40th anniversary of Jordan's death.
 This led to discovery of the missing murder weapon and some old fingerprint cards, which persuaded the KCPD to re-open their investigation into the department's oldest cold case.
 Civil rights leader Alvin Sykes pressed the KCPD for a complete investigation.
 In trying to determine who was responsible for the assassination, the Star reported that Jordan and Freedom, Inc. had been opposed to the "North End" faction in Kansas City politics, a group under the influence of the Italian-American Mafia which had previously controlled black voting blocs.
 In 1965, Jordan had punched Frank Mazzuca, a fellow state legislator who was alleged to have supported mob interests in Jefferson City, and reportedly faced death threats in the aftermath.

 The Star reported that police informants associated with the Black Mafia had described the killing as a favor to North End mob interests, and that it was organized by "Shotgun Joe" Centimano, owner of a local liquor store.
 The informants claimed that Centimano had supplied the murder weapon and recruited the killers.
 The Star further reported that one informant stated the assassination had elements of both a "contract killing" and a "revenge killing", and that another said it was "all about politics".
 News coverage referred to a 900-page police report finished in 2011 which concluded that mob boss Nicholas Civella had given his "blessing" to Jordan's assassination.
 No one was indicted because all of the alleged perpetrators were deceased by then.

 Legacy

 The Leon M. Jordan Memorial Park, located at 31st Street and Benton Boulevard in Kansas City, features a statue of Jordan and a plaque on the front of its base.
+Behind the statue of Jordan is the Monument to Freedom, Justice and Courage.
+The statue was dedicated on May 17, 1975, five years after his death.
+The Freedom Wall intends to highlight individuals that have significantly impacted the African American community in Jackson County, with an emphasis on unknown, unsung champions of civil rights, equality and excellence.
+Names are still being added through a nomination process to the Jackson County Freedom Wall Commission.